First-home buyers lead the charge into biggest share of new mortgages

 "Our prediction is house prices may be down 5 per cent.
 So this window of buying opportunity may be shorter and shallower than it has been in the past."

-Rentals are filling up again after many were left vacant following the lockdown.
+Rentals are filling up again after many were left vacant after the lockdown.

-Crockers Property chief executive Helen O'Sullivan said rentals had gone back to business as usual, with the exception of inner-city apartments.
+Crockers Property chief executive Helen O'Sullivan said rentals had gone back to business as usual, apart from inner-city apartments.

 "A number of properties that were previously in the short term, overnight and Airbnb market are coming back into long-term rental opportunities."

-She said typically those apartments are filled with more transient tenants, including students and people that have just moved to the city.
+She said typically those apartments are filled with more transient tenants, including students and people who have just moved to the city.

 O'Sullivan expects the thousands of New Zealanders returning home may begin filling vacant rentals in the coming months.